- Home

 Artifact 1 – Priority Area and Its Context

-The candidate presented a comprehensive analysis of both quantitative and qualitative data elements across multiple years to identify the priority academic area (improved ELA performance) and the target student group (Hispanic students).
-The candidate investigated two student groups before making this selection.
-Quantitative data analyzed included three years of MCAS ELA data disaggregated by target student groups, specific MCAS question-type data, school demographic data, student retention data, as well as faculty retention rates.
-Most significantly, the candidate developed a working hypothesis regarding the academic performance of the target student group and used this hypothesis to gather additional qualitative data from significant stakeholders, including students and teachers, that helped to identify possible strategies to support learning.
-Data were also gathered and analyzed regarding strengths and weaknesses in existing policies, practices, and programs within the school related to the priority area and the target student group.
-This information provided context and was vital to developing a defensible hypothesis about how to improve student performance in the priority area that aligned closely with existing school and district goals.
+The candidate presented a comprehensive analysis of both quantitative and qualitative data elements across multiple years to identify the priority academic area (improved ELA performance) and the focal student group.
+The candidate described investigating the needs of two student groups before making the final selection of ELs.
+Quantitative data analyzed included three years of ELA MCAS data disaggregated for ELs, released MCAS essay writing questions, Access data, school-based assessments, school demographic data, as well as attendance rates.
+Qualitative data included EL student survey information as well as interviews with teachers and various Department Heads.
+Most significantly, the candidate developed a working hypothesis regarding the academic performance of the focal student group and used this hypothesis to gather additional qualitative data from significant stakeholders including EL students, teachers, and administrators that helped to identify possible strategies to support student learning by removing barriers.
+Information was also gathered and analyzed regarding strengths and weaknesses in existing policies, practices, and programs within the school related to the priority area and the focal student group.
+This information provided context and was vital to developing a defensible hypothesis about how to improve student performance in the priority area that aligned with existing school goals to improve equity.

 Artifact 2: The Plan for Action Strategies